 The new services are timed to ensure they arrive in good time for the start of the school day.
 Some bus times may have changed slightly; timetables are being sent to parents and are available on our web site.

 What might happen to prices or pick-up times in the future?

 All bus operators have committed to a Memorandum of Understanding, which is a written agreement requiring operators to give advance notice of any changes.
 We do not expect there to be any major changes to services or prices.

 Why are you using local bus services as part of your commercial routes?

 Where timings and routes are suitable, some students have been placed onto the existing local public bus network.
 This is in line with our existing practice.

 Where a bus route is registered as a local bus service, it will be open to all members of the public; however many of the passengers are secondary-age school children.

 Why are some of your routes dedicated school routes only and others are open to members of the public?

-We operate a mix of school transport routes; some are dedicated ‘closed’ school routes where tickets are only available in advance to school age children, usually on a termly or annual basis.
+We operate a mix of school transport routes; some are dedicated 'closed' school routes where tickets are only available in advance to school age children, usually on a termly or annual basis.
 The other is an ‘open’ route which is run like a regular public bus, stopping at all bus stops along the route, and open to school age passengers and members of the general public alike.
-All routes commissioned by Buckinghamshire County Council are run as closed routes.
+All routes commissioned by us are run as closed routes.
 Some of the routes being introduced by the commercial operators have been registered as public bus routes.